Monarto Safari Park is now home to TWO elephants and will eventually be welcoming a total of FIVE!

-November 2024 Update: Asian Elephant, Burma – the newest member of the Zoos SA family – has safely arrived at Monarto Safari Park after a giant journey from Auckland Zoo.
+November 2024 Update: Asian Elephant, Burma has safely arrived at Monarto Safari Park after a giant journey from Auckland Zoo.

-Burma (42 years old), is the first elephant to arrive at the park’s new world-class 12 hectare elephant habitat, where she will be joined over the coming year by four other elephants: female Permai (33) and male Putra Mas (33) from Perth Zoo, and females Pak Boon (31) and Tang Mo (25) from Taronga Zoo Sydney.
+Burma (42 years old), is the first elephant to arrive at the parkβs new world-class 12 hectare elephant habitat, and female Permai is 33 years old.
+They will be joined over the coming year by three other elephants: male Putra Mas (33) from Perth Zoo, and females Pak Boon (31) and Tang Mo (25) from Taronga Zoo Sydney.

 Managed by the Zoo and Aquarium Association (ZAA), this program enables zoos to educate and inspire visitors, contribute to the conservation of wild elephants, ensure the best genetic outcomes with breeding, and work together to provide the best possible care for all elephants in the region.